-Walt Disney World Bus Transportation
+Walt Disney World Bus System

 The Walt Disney World theme parks, water parks and other entertainment areas can attract hundreds of thousands of visitors per day, and moving them around the property efficiently is a major logistical challenge.
-While you can drive your own car if you prefer, Disney operates an extensive fleet of more than 160 buses which can (and usually do) transport guests quickly and efficiently from the resorts to the theme parks and other destinations within the Walt Disney World area.
+While you can drive your own car if you prefer, Disney operates an extensive fleet of more than 300 buses which can (and usually do) transport guests quickly and efficiently from the resorts to the theme parks and other destinations within the Walt Disney World area.

-The “Blues and Jazz” bus stations at Port Orleans French Quarter are located right outside the main Port Orleans Square building, just on the right hand side as you exit from the main building.
+The “Blues” and “Jazz” bus stations at Port Orleans French Quarter are located right outside the main Port Orleans Square building, just on the right hand side as you exit from the main building.

-- The first is the West Depot, serving Alligator Bayou Lodges 24-26 and 28-35.
+- The first stop is the West Depot, serving Alligator Bayou Lodges 24-26 and 28-35.

 - The second stop is the North Depot, serving Alligator Bayou Lodges 36-39 and also Acadian House.